Electric Perspectives brings advertising directly to the attention

 of the people whose opinions and decisions shape the power industry, the current

 |Senior or above

-The typical reader has been has worked in the industry for 26 years and has purchasing involvement totaling $8.2 million yearly.
-Fifty-one years old and earning $125,000 annually, he or she has subscribed to Electric Perspectives for seven years and spends an average of 36 minutes with each issue.
+The typical reader has worked in the industry for 26 years and has purchasing involvement totaling $8.2 million yearly.
+Fifty years old and earning $125,000 annually, he or she has subscribed to Electric Perspectives for seven years and spends an average of 36 minutes with each issue.

 |5 or more

 |20 or more

 These executives face greater uncertainty and competition today than any